 Last week, after realizing I was struggling with quarantine depression, I thought of calling a friend who’s also single to hang out.
 We must have had the same feelings because hours later she called, and by the end of the night she was at my place with a bottle of champagne.

 It was the best night I’ve had at my apartment in a long time.
 We laughed, ordered take out, and talked about our thoughts about quarantine.
 We even planned our first trip once we can fly without masks!
 More importantly, we had a real in-depth conversation about how too much time alone inside for single people can be debilitating.
 And we both shared how we’re working through those moments.
-Here are a few thoughts we came up with.
+Here are 5 self-love and care tips that we came up with.

 Prepare Special Dinners for Yourself